|

 Euclid: The Father of Modern Geometry

-Euclid, active in the 3rd century BC, is recognized for his monumental work, the Elements, a compilation that served as a reference for more than two millennia.
+Euclid, active in the 3rd century BC, is renowned for his monumental work, the Elements, a compilation that served as a reference for over two millennia.
 His rigorous methods and teaching style in mathematics set standards still used today.
-Euclid established the foundations of plane geometry and explored various subjects ranging from areas to volumes.
+Euclid established the foundations of plane geometry and explored various topics from areas to volumes.

 Isaac Newton: The Mathematician of the Scientific Revolution